Free Shipping over £50 & Easy Returns | Over 45,000 5-Star Reviews

 Even though it has been available for centuries, silk remains one of the most coveted textiles for bedding due to its supremely soft feeling and high price tag.

 A lot of work goes into the production of silk – it's born from a delicate string-like substance that's derived from a small and rare insect called the silkworm.
-The harvesting process is laborious and expensive; the insects must be killed and their silk is wound up tightly enough in order to withstand the weaving process that follows.
+The harvesting process is laborious and expensive; the insects are killed and their silk is wound up tightly enough in order to withstand the weaving process that follows.
 The resulting material is comfortable, breathable and antimicrobial.
-Yet unlike its cotton competitor, silk does not absorb natural moisture from your face and hair.

 Percale

-Percale can be made of cotton, polyester or other materials, and refers to the type of weave used for the bedding; a plain or basket weave.
+Percale can be made of cotton, polyester or other materials, and refers to the type of weave used for the bedding; a durable basket weave.

 Is cotton, linen, silk, or percale better for sleeping in summer?